Menu

 I had completed 5k’s, had a constantly full diary of social activities and events and prided myself on a spotless home.
 I would walk two miles to work and two miles back home, before tidying the house and starting dinner every evening.
 After dinner, I’d go to my dance class, go for a run with my boyfriend or catch up on orders and product making for our small business, which was run entirely in the evenings.

 I was very busy and able to maintain a full-time job, our own small business, a tidy home, regular exercise sessions and a busy social life.
 I felt happy and fulfilled.
-I was a regular twenty year old.
+I was a busy twenty-year-old.
 I rarely felt tired and I bounced out of bed in the morning.
 I was the friend that organised everything and enjoyed doing so.
 I was always organising outings, parties and trips.
 I was like a Duracell bunny!

 Rachel With a Cocktail